ThirtySix361/bip39-seeder/README.md

 sha: 0905997d956c94ecab5f96abb0ba312666f4528103da46f6872d2b44c7a34342
 valid checksum: 0000
 ```
-then append the response checksum to your entropy bits and get the words/indexes:
+then append the response checksum (in this case "0000") to the end of your entropy bits and get the words/indexes by:
 ```
 binary 011100000000111010001100101111111010011100010011011000001100111111011000110100000001101101101001000011110010100101011010001111100000
 ```